starkware-libs/formal-proofs/src/starkware/cairo/lean/semantics/README.md

 This folder contains a Lean formalization of the semantics of Cairo.

+- The file [instructions.lean](instructions.lean) defines the Cairo machine code.

 - The file [cpu.lean](cpu.lean) defines the CPU execution semantics.

+- The file [assembly.lean](assembly.lean) models Cairo's assembly language and a translation to machine code.

 - The folder [air_encoding](air_encoding) contains a formal proof of the correctness of an algebraic encoding of this execution model that is used by STARK proofs.